Two different categories of support.

 - If you have a history of trauma you have not processed, a trauma-trained clinician (EMDR, trauma-focused CBT, IFS) is the right move.
 Not an AI.

-- If you are stable but tired, lonely, going through midlife transitions, processing daily stress, and want a place to be heard between (or before) therapy, an AI companion is a reasonable place to start.
+- If you are stable but tired, touched out, carrying the mental load, running on empty, processing daily stress, and want a place to be heard between (or before) therapy, a nervous system companion is a reasonable place to start.

-- If you are already in therapy and want something for the days between, an AI companion can be a useful add-on.
+- If you are already in therapy and want something for the days between, a nervous system companion can be a useful add-on.

-- If cost or access is the binding constraint, an AI companion is dramatically cheaper and more accessible, with the caveat that you escalate to human professional care if anything in the first bullet shows up.
+- If cost or access is the binding constraint, a nervous system companion is dramatically cheaper and more accessible, with the caveat that you escalate to human professional care if anything in the first bullet shows up.

 Where the lines have to hold.

-A responsible AI companion will hold a few specific lines, and any product that doesn't is one to avoid.
+A responsible nervous system companion will hold a few specific lines, and any product that doesn't is one to avoid.
 Quest commits to:

 - Will not claim to be therapy.
 Will not claim to be a replacement for licensed care.